jatkinson1000/rse-skills-workshop/JOSE_paper/paper.md

 This software is often written by those without formal training in software engineering leading to ineficciencies, bugs, and poor reproducibility/reuseability.

-The course described in this paper is intended to raise awareness of the importance of software engineering principles, educate on basic techniques to produce FAIR-er code [@barker2022introducing], and introduce a software engineering mindset to research developers.
+The course described in this paper is intended to raise awareness of the importance of applying software engineering principles to research code, educate on basic techniques to produce FAIR-er code [@barker2022introducing], and introduce a software engineering mindset to research developers.
 We hope that it has long-term impact with participants continuing to explore tools and ideas in their future work beyond this course.